andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 $$ HA_{(aq)} \leftrightarrow A^-_{(aq)} + H^+_{(aq)} $$

-where A$^-$ is the conjugate base of the acid and $H^+$ is the proton in solution.
+where $$A^-$$ is the conjugate base of the acid and $$H^+$$ is the proton in solution.
 All species are in the solution-phase for clarity.
-The equilibrium constant, K$_a$, is defined as:
+The equilibrium constant, $$K_a$$, is defined as:

 $$
 K_a = \frac{[A^-][H^+]}{[HA]}
 $$

-where a higher K$_a$ corresponds to a stronger acid (more dissociated at equilibrium).
+where a higher $$K_a$$ corresponds to a stronger acid (more dissociated at equilibrium).
 Assuming concentrations are sufficient for an ideal solution (activities are equivalent to the concentrations), the pKa is defined as:

 $$ pK_a = -log_{10}K_a$$

-where this convenient scale defines lower pK$_a$ as stronger acids (larger $K_a$).
+where this convenient scale defines lower pK$$_a$$ as stronger acids (larger $$K_a$$).

 ## Ideality and Activities
 Note that ideality was assumed, where concentrations are sufficient [X].
 In a solution with varying ionic strengths, temperatures, compositions, and pressures, this is assumption is not always true.
-The Figure below shows a case of acetic acid is dependent on the ionic strength, where ideality deviates with stronger ionic solutions [https://en.wikipedia.org/wiki/Acid_dissociation_constant].
+The Figure below shows a case of acetic acid is dependent on the ionic strength, where ideality deviates with stronger ionic solutions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">